TheOfficialMr-LOL/CanSat-Project/README.md

 This is a tool developed from scratch that allows atmospheric sensor data (such as pressure, altitude, temperature, velocity, acceleration, and time) to be visualized and rendered graphically in real-time.

-It is compatiable with any microcontroller that has wifi connectivity.
+It is compatable with any microcontroller that has wifi connectivity.